dfinity/examples/motoko/hello_cycles/README.md

 Without some additional access control checks (omitted here), a malicious client could abuse our naive transfer function to drain the canister of all of its cycles.

-## Security considerations and security best practices
+## Security considerations and best practices

 If you base your application on this example, we recommend you familiarize yourself with and adhere to the [security best practices](https://internetcomputer.org/docs/current/references/security/) for developing on the Internet Computer.
 This example may not implement all the best practices.